 Help eliminate blind spots while driving

 Most people believe that blind spots can’t be avoided when driving.
-This may have been true in years past, but today it is not the case.
-You can eliminate blind spots and prevent serious accidents as a result.
+This may have been true in years past, but you can eliminate blind spots to help prevent serious accidents.

-An engineer named George Platter discovered how to eliminate blind spots by adjusting your vehicle’s mirrors.
-Even the National Safety Council has tested and fully endorsed the method.
+An engineer named George Platter discovered how to eliminate blind spots by adjusting a vehicle’s mirrors.
+The National Safety Council has tested and fully endorsed the method.
+Fleet drivers can use this method to ensure safety in company vehicles.
+In every vehicle an employee uses, they need to adjust the seat and mirrors accordingly.
 The following instructions will eliminate any blind spots from your view.

 - Lean your head to the left until it almost touches the driver’s side window and then position the mirror on the vehicle’s left side so you can just see the rear of the car in the mirror.
-This likely will position the mirror farther out than you had it before.
+(This will likely position the mirror farther out than how it was previously adjusted.)

 - Lean your head to the right until it is between the two front seats, at your normal height, and position the right side mirror so you can just see the rear of the passenger side in the mirror.